kristen-lee-120/wokingwithdata/README.md

 ### NMAR Analysis
 The reviews column is a column that could be deemed as NMAR, or not missing at random.
 After all, this is a dataset of food recipes and their respective reviews; a missing review for a recipe can really only be traced back to how a reviewer interacted with the recipe.
 The food could've have been so bad that the person felt no need to even leave a review, the recipe may or may not have ever been tried before for a review to be made, or human nature got in the way and the reviewer essentially just forgot to leave a review when logging their personal interaction.

 If we were to change the missingness from NMAR to MAR, where some other column in the dataset could explain the missingness of the `review` column, the additional data that we could possibly obtain would be information about user behavior or recipe characteristics.
 For example, there could be a column containing data on the difficulty level of the recipe.
 If a recipe is hard, maybe the person never even finished their attempt to finish the review.
 Another column of additional data we could possibly obtain is a column that evaluates the ingredients needed in the recipe.
 Some ingredients could be hard to find and some could be very expensive, which can affect whether or not a review is left.
+Other indicative data would be view count of a recipe.
+If a recipe is never viewed, it can not have a review.

 ### Missingness Dependency
-For both tests, our chosen test statistic was the difference of means between the two groups, and we used permutation testing through 500 iterations in which we were operating under a significance level of 0.01.
-In our algorithm, we would shuffle the `avg_ratings` to mix up the groups between those that had a rating and those with the lack thereof.
+For both tests, our chosen **test statistic** was the **difference of means** between the two groups (group 1: rows with missing average rating, group 2: rows).
+We used **permutation testing** through 500 iterations and operated under a **significance level of 0.01**.
+In our algorithm, we would shuffle the `avg_ratings` to mix up the groups between those that had an average rating and those with the lack thereof.

+Some pre-processing before testing for missingness was removing the rows with `minutes` outliers, and because we are looking at columns that are intrinsic to the recipe, and not interactions with the recipe (`protien_pvd` and `calories`), we decided to keep only the first occurance of every recipe in the DataFrame, removing rows corresponding to additional reviews.

-First Test For A Missingness Mechanism: `avg_ratings` vs. `protein_pdv`
+#### First Test For A Missingness Mechanism: `avg_ratings` vs. `protein_pdv`

 * Null: The missingness of the `avg_ratings` column is not dependent on the `protein_pdv` column.

 * Alt: The missingness of the `avg_ratings` column is dependent on the `protein_pdv` column.

+The p-value we found was above 0.5 (**0.542**), which is higher than our significance level 0.01, meaning we fail to reject the null hypothesis that the missingness of the `avg_ratings`** column is not dependent on the `protein_pdv` (percent daily value of protein) column.

 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/mar-no-sig.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+The **observed statistic** of **0.531** is indicated by the red verticle line on the graph.
+Since the p-value that we found (0.542) is > 0.01, we failed to reject the null hypothesis.

-Second Test For A Missingness Mechanism: `avg_ratings` vs.`calories`
+#### Second Test For A Missingness Mechanism: `avg_ratings` vs.`calories`

 * Null: The missingness of the `avg_ratings` column is not dependent on the `calories` column.

 * Alt: The missingness of the `avg_ratings` column is dependent on the `calories` column.

+The p-value we found was **0.0**, which is lower than our significance level of 0.01, meaning we reject the null hypothesis that the missingness of the `avg_ratings` column is not dependent on the `calories` column.

 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/mar-sig.html"